Villanova jumps Kansas, moves back to No. 1 in AP poll

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

+Asked whether being No. 1 mattered to him, Kansas guard Devonte Graham replied: “No. It’s too early in the season, especially in conference play.”

+“Being No. 1 would be nice,” Graham added, “but it really doesn’t mean nothing this early.”

 UCLA (18-1) moved up one place to third and received three first-place votes.
 Gonzaga (17-0), the only unbeaten team in Division I, went from fifth to fourth and had the other two No. 1 votes.

-Kentucky moved up one place to fifth and was followed by Baylor, West Virginia and Creighton, which were tied for seventh, North Carolina and Florida State.
+Kentucky moved up one place to fifth, followed by the Bears — who were routed by West Virginia and squeaked past Kansas State — while the Mountaineers and Creighton were tied for seventh.

+Oregon was 11th, followed by Louisville, Butler, Arizona, Notre Dame, Virginia, Wisconsin, Duke, Florida and Cincinnati.
+The last five were Purdue, Xavier, Saint Mary’s, South Carolina and Maryland.

-South Carolina and Maryland are the week’s newcomers, replacing Minnesota and Kansas State and Southern California, which were tied for 25th.
+South Carolina and Maryland were the week’s newcomers, replacing Minnesota, Kansas State and Southern California.
+The Wildcats and Trojans had been tied for 25th.

-Oregon is 11th followed by Louisville, Butler, Arizona, Notre Dame, Virginia, Wisconsin, Duke, Florida and Cincinnati.

-The last five ranked teams are Purdue, Xavier, Saint Mary’s, South Carolina and Maryland.

 More AP college basketball: www.collegebasketball.ap.org and https://twitter.com/AP_Top25